mattlgroff/groffdev/content/blog/bun-graphql/index.md

 To test that deployment works, run the same `hello` query against the GraphQL server on the newly deployed endpoint.

 Congrats, if everything worked you have a GraphQL server running on Bun in the cloud!

+You can find the source code for my example GraphQL Server w/ Bun on GitHub (here)[https://github.com/mattlgroff/bun-graphql]